These are the Math and Stats Department Torus Talks — they are meant to showcase the beauty of mathematics in a low-key and fun way.

 All in the university community are invited.
 Torus Talks are pitched to a general university audience, all students, staff and faculty are welcome.

 This event will be presented online using Zoom.
-Please register to attend via form to receive information on how to join the presentation.
+Please register to attend via form to receive information on how to join the morning of the event.

 We acknowledge that the land on which we gather in Treaty Six Territory is the traditional gathering place for many Indigenous people.
 We honour and respect the history, languages, ceremonies and culture of the First Nations, Métis and Inuit who call this territory home.